-While the nonstop buzz around the upcoming royal wedding has fixated primarily on Meghan Markle’s stunning three-stone engagement ring (because, duh, it’s b-e-a-u-tiful), the royal wedding rings are another important piece of jewelry that the couple will have to choose before their May 2018 nuptials.
+While the nonstop buzz around the upcoming royal wedding has fixated primarily on Meghan Markle’s stunning three-stone engagement ring (because, duh, it’s b-e-a-u-tiful), the royal wedding bands are another important piece of jewelry that the couple will have to choose before their May 2018 nuptials.

 Jewelry experts weighed in on what Markle’s ring could potentially look like prior to the engagement (which we all knew was inevitable), and now they’re also making predictions on the wedding bands.
 Tanya Dukes, jewelry and fashion editor/stylist and former accessories editor at Brides, believes that it’s basically a certainty that the royal wedding bands will feature Welsh gold, since it’s been a tradition within the family that dates back to Prince Harry’s grandparents.
-Dukes was fairly spot-on in terms of her engagement-ring guesses, so we trust her wedding-ring judgement.
+Dukes also noted that Markle frequently wears yellow-gold jewelry, so a wedding band of Welsh gold would mirror her own personal style.

 According to Entertainment Tonight, the royal family has used this specific Welsh gold from the Clogau St. David’s Mine for the past century.
 From the queen mother to Princess Diana to Kate Middleton, the royal wedding rings have featured Clogau gold.
 No pressure, Meghan and Harry.

-Ben Roberts, the Clogau managing director, told ET that the royals probably began extracting from this specific gold mine in Wales because it "was the most productive mine in the whole of the country, and it still remains in the Guinness book of world records for that reason."
-Currently, the Clogau St. David’s mine is deemed "exhausted," which means it’s hard to remove the gold.
+Roberts originally told ET that the royals probably began extracting from this specific gold mine in Wales because it "was the most productive mine in the whole of the country, and it still remains in the Guinness book of world records for that reason."
+The Clogau St. David’s mine closed in 1998 and is currently deemed "exhausted," which means it’s hard to remove the gold.
 Because this makes the mine’s gold extremely rare, you can bet your bottom dollar there’s a hefty price tag attached.
 "We’ve generally been paying anywhere between 6 to 10 times the value of gold, so you could see that there’s an obvious premium there," Roberts added.